andreasbm/web-config/README.md

 - A `tsconfig.json` file to configure your Typescript
 - A `tslint.json` file to configure your linting
 - A `typings.d.ts` file you can use as inspiration for your own `typings.d.ts` file
+- A `.browserslistrc` file to configure how your files are transpiled
 - A `.gitignore` file you can use as inspiration for your own `.gitignore` file

 ## Step 👆 - Install the dependency